1165 København K

 Uni lingo: ‘KØS’ mean Kommunal Øl-service (Municipal Beer Service) – and is held every Friday at 14.00 at Kommunen.
 A good way to meet a beer (and people) you’ve never met before.

 High point of the year: Campusdag (Campus Day).
 Beer, music, sun.
-Held in May.
+Last time it was held was before the pandemic in 2019.

 Welcome to the university’s greenest (and, according to some, it’s most beautiful) campus – even if a smidgeon of concrete has been added here and there.
 No doubt in the name of keeping things in balance.